fanily/poetriesbookstores/wp-content/plugins/paid-member-subscriptions/readme.txt

 == Changelog ==
+= 1.2.7 =
+* New: Added manual payment gateway
+* Misc: Small text formatting fixes

+= 1.2.6 =
+* New: Added an Uninstall tool that removes all custom data saved by the plugin in the database

+= 1.2.5 =
+* New: Added a WP Dashboard payments summary box, with a brief income report for the current month, current day and also a list of the latest completed payments
+* Misc: Small refactoring to the redirect to success page from Profile Builder forms
+* Misc: Small code clean-up and new comments added to certain class properties and methods

+= 1.2.4 =
+* Misc: Code clean-up and small refactoring

+= 1.2.3 =
+* Fixed: Password Reset security issue

 = 1.2.2 =
 * New: Added a Recent Payments table in the edit screen of the member for a quick view of the member's latest payments
 * New: Added new developer hooks in the pms_get_payments(), pms_get_members() and pms_get_users_non_members() functions